kibamail/kibaship/README.md

-# KibaCloud - Production-Grade PaaS on Kubernetes
+# kibaship - Production-Grade PaaS on Kubernetes

-KibaCloud is a production-grade Platform-as-a-Service (PaaS) built on Kubernetes using GitOps principles with ArgoCD.
+kibaship is a production-grade Platform-as-a-Service (PaaS) built on Kubernetes using GitOps principles with ArgoCD.
 This repository contains both infrastructure provisioning and application deployment configurations.

 ## Repository Structure